carlosrocha/react-data-components/README.md

 npm install react-data-components --save
 ```

+This component requires Bootstrap stylesheet and Font Awesome fonts, in addition
+to the [stylesheet for headers](css/table-twbs.css).
+If you are using Webpack
+and the `css-loader` you can also require the css
+with `require('react-data-components/css/table-twbs.css')`.

 ### Using the default implementation

 The default implementation includes a filter for case insensitive global search,